Decompositions, factorisations, inverses and equation solvers (dense matrices)

 Usage:

-The first form provides a lower-triangular matrix L
+The first form provides a lower-triangular matrix L, an

 is generally not lower-triangular.